lorenzstarling/Unity-Anti-Cheat-System/README.md

     }
  ```

- ## UpdateValue and Check is Value Modified
+ ## Update the Value and Check was Value Modified
 ```csharp
       private void AddValue()
     {